Advertisement

 An old postcard shows El Fenix Cafe's main Dallas location in 1940, with the ballroom next door.

-Alfred Martinez is the last living son of original El Fenix owners Miguel and Faustina...
+Alfred Martinez was the last living son of original El Fenix owners Miguel and Faustina...

-Alfred Martinez is the last living son of original El Fenix owners Miguel and Faustina Martinez.
-He's pictured inside El Fenix on McKinney Avenue around its 100th birthday.(Tom Fox / Staff Photographer)
+Alfred Martinez was the last living son of original El Fenix owners Miguel and Faustina Martinez.
+Martinez died in July 2024 at age 100.(Tom Fox / Staff Photographer)

 When Miguel “Mike” Martinez opened his restaurant in Dallas more than a century ago, he did not serve Tex-Mex food.
 El Fenix was an American restaurant serving chicken-fried steak, spaghetti and meatballs, and Oysters Rockefeller made by Mexican immigrants.
 By the late 1930s, the smart Martinez patriarch added a 55-cent Mexican dinner to the menu that included an enchilada, tamale, fried beans and tortillas.
 Descendant Al Martinez Jr. described these Mexican dishes as “kitchen food” — the bites the cooks would eat at the beginning or end of a shift.
 Today, it makes up the entirety of El Fenix’s menu, which has survived more than 10 decades.